 With that said, Apple must compensate for the increase in demand and match the supply necessary to achieve maximum profitability.
 If they fail to do so, they will be missing out on revenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
 In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions..

 When the demand starts to decrease as the holidays are over, Apple will cut back on supply and adjust the price to meet the demand for the year’s remainder.
 As Apple has developed and matured over the years, they have learned the most efficient methods of achieving this.
 Thus, it has become the first U.S company to be valued at over $2 trillion.

 There are a few different types of economic equilibrium, including:

-MicroeconomicsMicroeconomicsMicroeconomics is a study in economics that involves everyday life, including what we see and experience.
-It studies individual behavioural patterns, households and corporates and their policies.
-It deals with supply and demand behaviours in different markets, consumer behaviour, spending patterns, wage-price behaviour, corporate policies. is concerned with individuals’ and businesses’ activities and how they interact to achieve maximum results.
+MicroeconomicsMicroeconomicsMicroeconomics is a ‘bottom-up’ approach where patterns from everyday life are pieced together to correlate demand and supply. is concerned with individuals’ and businesses’ activities and how they interact to achieve maximum results.
 Here, economic equilibrium occurs when the price of a good is equal to satisfying the needs of supply and demand.

 When supply and demand intersect, this is considered the point of economic equilibrium, and the price is determined accordingly.
 The Apple example from above can be seen as a case of microeconomic equilibrium.